Q&A

 Common questions, honest answers.

-Most of these come up at the moment the fun starts to slip — somewhere between sharing your useful prototype with a colleague and shipping it to your whole company.
+Most of these come up as the fleet grows — once one AI mini-app becomes several.
 Bring more on GitHub Discussions; push back on the answers.

 When does KDCube stop being overkill?

-When you ship the second AI surface — or the second customer with different constraints.
-One agent, one widget, one cron job: optional.
-Two of them sharing tenancy, budgets, and audit: KDCube pays off.
+When you ship the second app — or the second customer with different constraints.
+One bundle on its own: optional.
+Two sharing tenancy, budgets, and audit: KDCube pays off.
 See in comparison →

-Why not just build the productization layer ourselves?
+Why not just build the operational layer ourselves?

 You can.
-Six to twelve months of focused engineering for the governance layer alone — gateway, wallets, sandbox, audit, deploy.
+Six to twelve months of focused engineering, give or take.
 KDCube exists because we did exactly that, several times, before extracting it.
-If you'd rather start from a runtime and modify what doesn't fit, fork KDCube — that's what MIT is for.
+If you'd rather start from a runtime and modify what doesn't fit, fork — that's what MIT is for.
 See the full feature matrix →

 Is KDCube production-ready, or still experimental?

-It runs in real production deployments today — gateway, processor, isolated execution, ReAct v2, economics.
+It runs in real production deployments today.
 A few subsystems (managed multi-region, hosted control plane, advanced compliance forwarders) are still maturing on the roadmap.

-Do I have to use ReAct v2, or can I bring my own agent runtime?
+Do I have to use ReAct v3, or can I bring my own agent runtime?

 What's actually in a "bundle"?

-Backend logic, REST APIs, agents, embedded widgets, full UIs, MCP tools, scheduled @cron jobs, secrets, and storage — all packaged as one application unit.
+An app's code, its surfaces (REST, widgets, full UI, MCP, scheduled jobs), and its config — packaged as one unit.
 Hot-reloadable; deploy without restarting workers.
 Bundle docs →

 How do I support different configs per customer without forking the bundle?

 Bundles run against a (tenant, project, user) context resolved at admission.
-Per-customer configs and secrets live in the deployment descriptor, not the code.
-Storage paths, budgets, audit logs, and streaming channels inherit that scope automatically.
+Per-customer configs and secrets live in the deployment descriptor, not the code; storage, budgets, and audit inherit that scope automatically.

 Hosting & data